 - Tortillas: Substitute flour tortillas with corn tortillas for a gluten-free option.

-- Cheese: Use cheddar or a Mexican blend if Monterey Jack is unavailable.
+- Cheese: Use cheddar or a Mexican blend if Pepper Jack is unavailable.

 - Chicken: Swap out chicken tinga with shredded rotisserie chicken mixed with chipotle sauce for a quicker version.